Topological rigidity of small RCD(K,N) spaces with maximal rank: Preliminary material

 \subsection{Limits of almost homogeneous spaces}

 In a portion of this paper, we follow the construction performed in \cite{zamora-limits}, which is an adaptation to metric spaces of a construction by Breuillard--Green--Tao in \cite{breuillard-green-tao}.
-The following lemma establishes that discrete groups that act almost transitively on proper geodesic spaces are virtually nilpotent.
+This construction begins with the following result, which establishes that discrete groups that act almost transitively on proper geodesic spaces are virtually nilpotent.

 \begin{lemma} Let $(X_i, p_i)$ be a sequence of pointed proper geodesic spaces that converges to a pointed proper semi-locally-simply-connected geodesic space $(X,p)$ in the pointed Gromov--Hausdorff sense, and $G_i \leq \iso (X_i)$ a sequence of discrete groups with $\diam (X_i / G_i ) \to 0$.
 Then there exists $s \in \mathbb{N}$ and a sequence of finite-index subgroups $ G_i ^{\prime} \leq G_i $ with